 Enjoy Interactive Play

-Siamese cats remain playful well into adulthood.
+Siamese cats also have very playful nature.
 They enjoy games that involve movement, such as chasing toys, playing fetch, or using puzzle toys.

 Why this matters for children:

-Their energy level matches well with active kids who like to play and interact with their pets.
+Their energy level is similar to kids who like to play and interact with their pets.

 Example: